AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 - ▶️ **Action: Modify a record using the Application UI:**
   - Log in to the incident management application UI using a support account (e.g., alice.support@company.com).
   - Navigate to the list of incidents and select a record.
-  - Modify one or more fields (e.g., Customer, Title, Urgency, Status,Message ) within the record and save your updates.
+  - Modify one or more fields (e.g., Customer, Title, Urgency, Status, Message) within the record and save your updates.

 - ✅ **Result: The incident record is successfully updated**, and the UI reflects the changes.

 #### 🪜 Step 5.
-Configure Audit Log Viewer Access Permissions
+Configure SAP Audit Log Viewer service Access Permissions

 - ⚠️ Note: To retrieve the audit logs for your subaccount using the SAP Audit Log Viewer service, you need to have proper authorizations.
-Complete the following steps before accessing the SAP Audit Log Viewer.
+Complete the following steps before accessing the SAP Audit Log Viewer service.
-- ▶️ **Action: Create a Role Collection for Audit Log Viewer Access**
+- ▶️ **Action: Create a Role Collection for SAP Audit Log Viewer service Access**
-  - Log in to the SAP BTP Cockpit with your assigned user **XP260-0xx@education.cloud.sap (Business User)** and navigate to your subaccount.
+  - Log in to the SAP BTP cockpit with your assigned user **XP260-0xx@education.cloud.sap (Business User)** and navigate to your subaccount.
   - Go to Security > Role Collections.
   - Click the Create button.
   - Enter the following details: